DIDSR/VICTRE/FBP DBT reconstruction in C/README_recon.md

 Executing the code
 -------------------

 The Makefile in each subfolder compiles the FBP_DBTrecon.c and creates executable FBP_DBTrecon.
+This code outputs the reconstructed DBT image as a raw file (64 bit real, Little-endian byte format).

 $ make

 $ ./reconFBP_script.sh

-This code outputs the reconstructed DBT image as a raw file (64 bit real, Little-endian byte format).
-We have a sample output placed under sample-input-output-files/output/DBT_pc_36008688_recon-example.raw, and named it so that the code does not overwrite it when run with default parameters.

 Visualizing the output
 ----------------------